 PUBLIC REPORTING BURDEN STATEMENT

-Public reporting for this collection of information is estimated to average 15 minutes per response, including the time for reviewing the instructions, searching the existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Public reporting for this collection of information is estimated to average one hour per response, including the time for reviewing the instructions, searching the existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden, to Assistant Regional Administrator, Sustainable Fisheries Division, NOAA National Marine Fisheries Service, P.O.
 Box 21668, Juneau, AK 99802-1668.

 ADDITIONAL INFORMATION